prufeng/blog/Architect/Upgrade Python2.7.5 to Python2.7.16.md

 Upgrade Python2.7.5 to Python2.7.16
 ===
-Linux has already been installed Python by default, but the version is usually not up to date.
+Python has already been installed in Linux by default, but the version is usually not up to date.

 # Install Python 2.7.16
 Download from https://www.python.org/ftp/python/2.7.16/Python-2.7.16.tgz